ji-podhead/iac-testrepo/README.md

 we deploy via tailscale, so we dont. this is kinda tricky, but as i mentioned before:
 *I want to keep my project as flexible as possible*

+***Do I need jenkins?***
+im not really sure, but we can actually do our iac deployment without jenkins, but testing plans can profit from jenkins.
+- *it actually doesnt matter because you can migrate from jenkins to git.*

  ---